 Medford, OR 97501

-The cost of a certified copy is $7.75 payable in cash, check or debit/credit card (Visa, MasterCard, American Express or Discover).
+The cost of a certified copy after the return of your marriage license is $7.75 payable in cash, check or debit/credit card (Visa, Mastercard, American Express or Discover).
 Please include a contact phone number on a check.
-A service fee is charged by the credit card provider.
+A service fee is charged by the provider.

-Voter Registration: If either party would like to update their voter registration (name, address, party affiliation etc.) please visit our Elections Office site for more information.
+Voter Registration: If party a and party b would like to update their voter registration (name, address, party affiliation etc.) please go to www.oregonvotes.gov to access the online registration system.